 When it comes to dessert wines, many people think of Portuguese Port, Spanish Sherry, or French Sauternes.
 But if you only consider the traditional big wine countries, you might miss something.
 Only a few wine lovers know about the sweet styles from Hungary: Tokaji wines.
 Let’s close this knowledge gap.

-In this article, we will discuss the different types of Tokaji, how they are made, and how they taste, in detail.
+In this article, we will discuss the different types of Tokaji, how they are made, and how they taste in detail.

 Tokaji wines come from the Tokaj region, also known as Tokaj-Hegyalja (English: Tokaj Foothills) in North-East Hungary.
 It’s one of the country’s seven wine regions and contains more than 11,000 hectares (27,000 acres) of vineyards.
 A small portion of the area is located in Slovakia.

-Its full name hints at the region’s geography: It’s located along the Bodrog river at the Zemplén Mountains’ foothills, north of the city of Tokaj.
+Its full name hints at the region’s geography: It is located along the Bodrog river at the Zemplén Mountains’ foothills, north of the city of Tokaj.
 In this region, vintners can benefit from a unique combination of conditions: south-facing slopes, volcanic and clay soils, and sunny but not too hot summers.
 The proximity of the Bodrog river causes early morning mists that promote the spreading of noble rot, which is essential for making sweet Tokaji wine.

 Another interesting feature of the region is its extensive system of cellars.
-It has existed since the 15th century when locals carved it into the rocky grounds.
+It had existed since the 15th century when locals carved it into the rocky grounds.
 The cellars are home to a specific type of mold that feeds from vaporizing alcohol.
 It creates a constant humidity level of around 90%, just perfect for storing and maturing Tokaji wines.

 The History of Tokaj Wines